mitre/secure-coding-case-studies/go/msccs-9.md

     mongodb://localhost:27017/?authSource=admin&ssl=false

-The injected `ssl=false` parameter would disable SSL and potentiall expose sensitive data in transit or allow the interception of unencrypted database traffic.
+The injected `ssl=false` parameter would disable SSL and potentially expose sensitive data in transit or allow the interception of unencrypted database traffic.

 **Vulnerability:** CVE-2025-24787

 WhoDB is a Go-based database management system that utilizes several libraries to connect drivers to database servers, like Elasticsearch, PostgreSQL, and MySQL.
 Because each of these drivers requires the construction of database connection URIs based on user input, improper handling of these inputs could lead to unintended behavior.
 WhoDB is meant to simplify the process and control which settings are made available to keep the database connection within the desired security bounds.

 The vulnerability in the WhoDB code arises from inadequate input validation in the construction of the database connection URI.
-This case study focuses on the MySQL connection, which is set up via the funciton DB() on line 22 of the source code file `mysql/db.go`.
+This case study focuses on the MySQL connection, which is set up via the function DB() on line 22 of the source code file `mysql/db.go`.
 This function is responsible for establishing the connection to a MySQL database using GORM, an object-relational mapping (ORM) library for Go.
 The parameter `config` is passed into the function on line 22 and contains the user-provided database connection values, which are then extracted from `config.Credentials.Advanced` on lines 23-39.
 No validation is performed on any of the inputs received.

     vulnerable file: core/src/plugins/mysql/db.go